merriaux/p_vehicle_detection_and_tracking/project/readme.md

 My parameters are : orient=9, pix_per_cell=8, cell_per_block=2

 ## Classification
 I use linearSCV classifier.
-I have try SCV(rbf), the score was better but the time to fit and predit was really huge.
+The feature are normalize with *sklearn.preprocessing.StandardScaler*.
+I have tried SCV(rbf), the score was better but the time to fit and predit was really huge.
 So the linearSCV seem to be a good compromise.

 With C=1 the result is :